 Chimpanzees live on islands; meaning there are only small bodies of water separating us from them.
 Since chimpanzees do not swim and it is their instinct to avoid water due to animals, that is all it takes to keep them on the islands.
 It seems so simple and it works!
 The chimps do not need bars and fences, they just need space and a chance.

 Save the Chimps is not open to the public.
-Unless you are a registered volunteer, Member Days are the only time when non-staff may enter this sanctuary.
+Member Days are the only time when non-staff may enter this sanctuary.
 Humans and chimpanzees never come in contact with each other.